Worker & Community Impact

 Community impact is cumulative, not episodic

-Ongoing engagement during both strong and weak harvest years
+- Engagement during both strong and weak harvest cycles

-Investment in systems, training, and processes rather than isolated donations
+- Investment in systems and training rather than isolated donations

 Why this matters for ethical brands and leaders

-For ethical brands, worker and community impact is not a separate pillar from commercial strategy, it is intertwined with it.
-Claims around inclusion and equity must be supported by operational evidence, supplier behaviour, and procurement decisions.
+For ethical brands, worker and community impact cannot sit separately from commercial strategy.
+Inclusion and equity claims must be supported by procurement behaviour, supplier engagement, and documentation that would withstand audit scrutiny.

-For senior leaders and hiring managers, this area increasingly signals maturity.
-Understanding how equity functions within supply chains, not just how it is communicated, is becoming a core leadership competency.
+For senior leaders, understanding how equity functions inside supply chains, rather than how it is communicated externally, is increasingly a governance competency.

 From intent to impact